Frequently Asked Questions

 Even for this development, we simply have to and want to meet all the requirements, including those related to noise pollution.
 We will take that into account in the infill or take measures for that.

-What is the municipality doing about traffic safety in places where pedestrians cross, such as the Hameland route?
+What is the municipality doing to improve traffic safety at pedestrian crossings, such as on Hamelandroute?

 Traffic safety is an important part of the development plan.
 Safe walking and biking routes to and from the shelter, clear crosswalks and any additional measures to prevent people from simply crossing the road will be considered.

-Will the access road to residential area 't Slaa be closed, including to cyclists and pedestrians?
+Will the access road to the 't Slaa residential area be closed, including for cyclists and pedestrians?

 Completely closing the access road, including to cyclists and pedestrians, has major consequences for accessibility - including for residents themselves.
 Therefore, a balance is being sought between accessibility and countering inconvenience.
 It is not yet clear where and how many access roads there will eventually be.
 However, measures can be taken that discourage unwanted traffic or walking routes, without closing off the neighborhood unnecessarily.